 “Certification is a voluntary process by which a psychoanalyst demonstrates, through blind peer review, a mastery of the basic knowledge and skills necessary to practice the profession of psychoanalysis.
 It can be an important developmental experience.
 To be vetted and endorsed by a group of Certified psychoanalysts who have no personal or institutional relationship with the applicant provides a meaningful affirmation of the applicant’s analytic identity.”

-A committee of very senior psychoanalysts, selected from across the nation, implement the certification exam.
+A committee of very senior psychoanalysts selected from across the nation implement the certification exam.
 This process entails a written and oral examination.
-Applicants must demonstrate proficiency in working with men and women.
+Applicants must demonstrate proficiency in providing analysis.
 Also, they must convey that they know how to end a successful psychoanalysis.

 Patient confidentiality is of paramount concern to the certification committee.
 Therefore, all patient material is carefully, de-identified.
 Beyond this, the applicant attends the interview incognito; the interviewers know neither the name nor the institutional affiliation of the applicant.
 In this way, not only does the applicant receive and objective evaluation (free from biases about ones institute), but also patient confidentiality is fully protected.